cloudposse/docs/content/design-decisions/0002-infrastructure-integration-testing.md

 To date, we have not done much in the form of automated testing.
 When we receive contributions from members, someone on our team needs to manually checkout the changes to validate them.
 This is time consuming and we do not have the engineering resources to scale with the growth in popularity of our Open Source projects.

-We have seen approaches to automated testing of terraform.
+We have seen some formal approaches to automated testing of terraform, but nothing for the other tools.

 ### Test Kitchen

-[Test Kitchen](https://github.com/newcontext-oss/kitchen-terraform) is the original testing framework for terraform written in ruby.
+[Test Kitchen](https://github.com/newcontext-oss/kitchen-terraform) is the original testing framework for Terraform written in Ruby.
 It presents a familiar testing interface for terraform, for anyone with a software development background.
 The lightweight DSL presents an easy way to define tests plus with the full support of the ruby language, a `gem` for everything under the sun.
 Ruby is a fanastic language for writing DSLs and aptly suited for the purpose of writing tests.